 If you lack that little bit of confidence to start your own project, collaboration might be a great first step.
 Try the Up for Grabs platform, where developers and teams are looking for new contributions to their open source projects.
 Even if you don't find anything you'd want to join, it's still worth visiting just to browse some Python project ideas: as of now, they have everything from as simple desktop organizer to an electronic assessment system for mathematical tests.

-However, if it’s not the issue of confidence and you simply feel you lack some knowledge, feel free to try BitDegree online courses!
+However, if it's not the issue of confidence and you simply feel you lack some knowledge, feel free to try BitDegree online courses!
 Do you have ten hours to spare?
 Two?
 Less than one?
-Maybe you’re especially interested in AI or data science?
-It’s okay – we do have something for everyone!
+Maybe you're especially interested in AI or data science?
+It's okay – we do have something for everyone!
 And for more ideas, our DataCamp Python guide may help you out!